OpenSAGE/opensage.github.io/posts/water_rendering/water_rendering.md

 *<center>Figure 6: Caustics Rendering</center>*

 ## Miscellaneous
 **Fresnel Effect** A principle of reflectivity.
-Shallow angle = strong reflectivity, steep nagle weak reflectivity.
+Shallow angle = strong reflectivity, steep angle = weak reflectivity.
 By applying this principle to reflection and refraction rendering, one can improve the realism of water rendering.
 ![Fresnel Rendering](./4.png)
 *<center>Figure 6: Fresnel Rendering</center>*

 ## Result
 Combining those components together, you get the result down below: an improved version of vanilla water from early reveal screenshots.
 While not the fanciest water you might have ever seen but still, it looks more watery than AoE4's attempt.
 ![Result](./result.png)
-With time and afford, you can make it even more convincing but that is a discussion for another time.
+With time and effort, you can make it even more convincing but that is a discussion for another time.